sgmurphy/wordpress-plugins/media-file-renamer/readme.txt

 == Changelog ==

+= 5.9.3 (2024/06/05) =
+* Update: Refresh the UI, and the common librairies.
+* Fix: Potential issue during the plugin's initialization.
+* ⭐️ Don't hesitate to join our [Discord Channel](https://discord.gg/bHDGh38).
+* 🌴 Please share some love [here](https://wordpress.org/support/plugin/media-file-renamer/reviews/?rate=5#new-post).
+Thank you!

 = 5.9.2 (2024/05/24) =
 * Fix: Many fixes behind the scene, and how the filters are used.
 * Update: Maintain casing on sync by Post Title and Alt.
 * Update: Better logs.
-* ⭐️ Don't hesitate to join our [Discord Channel](https://discord.gg/bHDGh38).
-* 🌴 Please share some love [here](https://wordpress.org/support/plugin/media-file-renamer/reviews/?rate=5#new-post).
-Thank you!

 = 5.9.1 (2024/04/27) =
 * Fix: Corrected metadata display issue when using AI suggest all feature.